 - Ensure progress against plan is continuously tracked

-- Accurate progress information is gathered and reported
+- How accurate progress information is gathered and reported

-- Progress reports are analysed and necessary corrective action taken
+- Know how progress reports are analysed, and necessary corrective action taken

 - Evaluate achievement of work unit objectives

 - Outcomes are prepared with key performance areas as identified in the work plan and results reported in the format as required.